Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Runtime Analysis for Uniformly Distributed Weights with the Same Dispersion Using Expected Weights as First Objective

-For the special case of uniform IID weights, we have $a=a_{\max}=a_{\min}$ and $P_{max}\leq C/a +1$.
-Furthermore, the solution $x^*$ already gives a $(1-o(1))(1-1/e)$-approximation as the element with the largest $f$-value is included in construction of $x^*$.
-This gives a bound on the expected runtime of $O(nk (k+\log n))$ to obtain a $(1-o(1))(1-1/e)$-approximation for the uniform IID case when working with the function $\hat{g_1}$ instead of $g_1$.
-Note that this matches the result given in Theorem~\ref{thm:iid}.
+For the special case of uniform IID weights, we have $a=a_{\max}=a_{\min}$ and $P_{max}\leq C/a +1$ and $\hat{g_1}(x) = a \cdot |x|_1$ which means that this value is determined by the number of chosen elements.
+Then the algorithm behaves as when using $g_1$ which we already investigated in Theorem~\ref{thm:iid}.
+This gives an upper bound on the expected runtime of $O(nk (k+\log n))$ to obtain a $(1-o(1))(1-1/e)$-approximation for the uniform IID case when working with the function $\hat{g_1}$ instead of $g_1$.